In the developing world and in Africa in particular, anything and everything you might find rusting or rotting in the street has potential.

 Are those broken Star beer bottles rubbish?
 Or are they the raw material of a booming village industry in the hills around Koforidua, Ghana?

-For the artisan bead makers of the area, any broken bottle, jar, container or window can be ground into a powder and fired into into beads.
+For the artisan bead makers of the area, any broken bottle, jar, container or window can be ground into a powder and fired into beads.

 These beads are a highly marketable product, one that earns money and feeds families.
 They are also an important element of local culture: worn, used and treasured.